data-lessons/SQL-business/setup.md

 > - Type `cd Desktop` and hit enter (this will go to your desktop.
 You can use other directory as well)
 > - Type `mkdir sql_workshop` and hit enter (this will create an folder named "sql_workshop" on your desktop, you can change the name if you want)
 > - Type `cd sql_workshop` and hit enter to go to the folder you just created
 > - Type `jupyter notebook` to open the notebook!
 It will automatically open your browser.
-If not, copy the link that shows up on the > terminal and paste it into your browser.
+If not, copy the link that shows up on the terminal and paste it into your browser.
 >
 > **Now you successfully have the notebook open!**
 {: .prereq}

 > ## Data
-> **Download** this data to your computer: [tbd](http://www.nyan.cat).
-Click on **Download all** to download the zip file.
-Unzip it to a >>> location that you can easily find on your computer.
-Save your data in the same folder as the jupyter notebook.
+> **Download** this data to your computer: [tbd](https://github.com/data-lessons/SQL-business/tree/gh-pages/data)
 >
 > #### About the data
 > The data for this lesson is a part of the Data Carpentry Business workshop.
-> It is a teaching version of the Portal Database data.
->
 > The original data for this lesson and the workshop are collected from the
 > [State of Iowa](https://data.iowa.gov/browse?category=Economy)
 > It is open for public use, we have modified the data for the workshop